 So bullies played a big part in my lack of confidence.
 I was a timid and quiet kid who had big dreams to become their boss.
 It felt like it was my fault because I have one arm, and I am deaf.
-I started hating myself, depressed, attempting suicide and feeling lonely etc. I didn’t want to live anymore and I remember crying and begging the bullies to stay away from me.
-Sometimes I was scared to walk down the hallway to my class because the bullies are there, it’s like they were waiting for me.
+I started hating myself, depressed, attempting suicide and feeling lonely etc. I didn’t want to live anymore, and I remember crying and begging the bullies to stay away from me.
+Sometimes I was scared to walk down the hallway to my class because the bullies are there.
+It’s like they were waiting for me.
 I remember pretending to be sick, so I do not go to school.
 Eventually, the bullying stopped, and I made good friends.

-Now, it was time to rebuild confidence, which took many years going back and forth and trying different things and taking new challenges.
+Now, it was time to rebuild confidence, which took many years to go back and forth, try different things, and accept new challenges.
 Everything changed in 2010 – 2011 when I won and was elected as the Disabled Student Officer at my college.
 During my time in the position, I was able to find confidence, fight for what I believed in, and for the first time in my life, I felt strong and proud of my disability.
-I had a voice and my voice was heard.
-I successfully progressed and joined the NUS Disabled Students Committee and met a lot of powerful people with different disabilities and background.
+I had a voice, and they heard my voice.
+I successfully progressed and joined the NUS Disabled Students Committee and met many influential people with different disabilities and backgrounds.